Tuesday 22 August 2017, 11am - 4pm

 Join us for this performance of Capoeira, an art form that defies description.
 It is a fight, it is dance, a game.
 It is creativity, intuition, grace, strength, history and tradition.

 Described by the Telegraph as a “soul-reggae crossover sensation” Natty is an artist who brings the revolutionary spirit of the 60s and 70s into current times.

 2.30pm - 3pm, outside the Dr Martin Luther King Jr Building

-Join us for a drumming workshop led by Liverpool’s renowned drumming group Katumba.
-Fun for all the family, as part of our 10 year anniversary programme!
-Katumba is Liverpool’s renowned drumming group with over 80 drummers and counting.
+A spectacular drumming and brass performance by Liverpool’s renowned drumming group Katumba.
 Recently returned from performing at Brazil’s world famous carnival celebrations, Katumba’s hypnotic blend of sound and dance is original, empowering, and truly unforgettable.

 *Curated by Nothing But The Music (NBTM).
 NBTM is a collective that creates and curates music projects and events.
 NBTM specialise in Curation, A&R services and Creative Consultancy.
 Over the past five years, the company has been responsible for some very dynamic grassroots and mainstream multi-genre events and music projects.
 NBTM have curated and programmed a number of international artists and bands as well as artistically directed some unique collaborations and commissions.

 For the second consecutive year, NBTM are working with National Museums Liverpool on Slavery Remembrance Day, curating the musical performances for the Unity Carnival as well as facilitating a songwriting workshops with young people.